Blog

 How does Make use AI in workflow creation or enhancement?

-Make offers robust AI integration capabilities, supporting tools like OpenAI, Anthropic Claude, and Google Vertex AI.
+Make offers less robust AI integration capabilities, but it supports tools like OpenAI, Anthropic Claude, and Google Vertex AI.
 Its visual workflow builder allows users to design intricate automations that incorporate AI for tasks such as data enrichment, content creation, and decision-making processes.

 11. Scalability for Growing Automation Needs